-If you are just looking to take a class offered at MVCC, but do not seek financial aid or to complete a degree or certificate, you can complete our non-matriculated student application by clicking here: /online/apply-for-a-course.
-Students often look to enroll in one of our courses to get ahead in their current job or as they seek new opportnities, or if they are currently attending another college or university, but want to get ahead.
-If this is your plan and you do not seek any finacial aid, then you do not need to complete the MVCC application.
+If you are just looking to take a class offered at MVCC, but do not seek financial aid or to complete a degree or certificate, you can complete our non-matriculated student application by clicking here.
+Students often look to enroll in one of our courses to get ahead in their current job or as they seek new opportunities, or if they are currently attending another college or university, but want to get ahead.
+If this is your plan and you do not seek any financial aid, then you do not need to complete the MVCC application.
 Click on the link provided in this section to register for a class of your choice.
-(Please note: some courses offered at MVCC have pre-requisites, so you may need to show proof of prior course work completion or seek Academic Dean approval to register)
+(Please note: Some courses offered at MVCC have prerequisites, so you may need to show proof of prior coursework completion or seek Academic Dean approval to register.)

 Have You Previously Attended MVCC?

 This application page is for new students.
 Once you have filed an application, please do not re-apply or request a change of major by re-filing an application.
 New students wishing to change a major should contact Admissions directly at 315-792-5354.